Why European Rules are fluffy clouds of joy which make your life safer, simpler and better.

 Freedom to compete across Europe means we need shared Standards.
 But how to do that when different countries have different ideas about what's best?

 So, we've got the Eco Design Directive which doesn't tell you how to make stuff, instead it makes you openly tell the public how well your gas fire, or whatever, performs.
 Which has led to an explosion of new ideas and a truly giant improvement in heating efficiency.
 It has also led to a number of UK heating manufacturers, unaccustomed to the idea of innovation or quality, being well and truly fucked.
 Good.
+The reason people complain about the Trans-Atlantic Trade thing (apart from those who just have complaining as a hobby) is largely because they fear having shoddy US Standards forced on us.
+Go and have a look at American kettles.

 |The thing on the left is called a 'gas explosion with collapse' (Ronan Point, only 7 dead, nobody prosecuted - they had certificates) the middle thing is Watney's Red Barrel (a form of beer substitute) and the thing on the right is a Hillman Imp.
 All used to be common in Britain.
 Thanks to EU Regulations, none of these exist any more.|